fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 3.2.0 =
+* [Added] When shoppers navigate to vehicles that are no longer on the site, redirect them to an archive page of all vehicles of the same make
 * [Added] Make it easy for themes to include Schema.org structured data for vehicles via a new method on our vehicle class
 * [Added] Include custom taxonomy names and slugs in searches, so searches for "suv" and "diesel" are now possible
 * [Changed] Now prioritizes featured vehicles when filling the slider